SiyangCai/car-or-truck/README.md

 After constructing the model, it will be fitted using the data with a training-validation split as 0.2 in 80 epochs.

 ## Results
-Here I plot the training and validation accuracy:
+Here I plot the training and validation results as binary accuracy and loss (binary cross entropy).
+First of all, the accuracy of training vs. validation:

 ![training vs. validation accuracy](accuracy.png)

-Also, training and validation loss:
+Also, the loss of training vs. validation:

 ![training vs. validation loss](loss.png)
+Both validation loss and accuracy are close to those values of training, and even slightly higher, which means our model is not underfitting.
 The best score of accuracy in the validation is 88.84%, with also the best score of loss 0.2708.
-There is no sign of overfitting in this case.
+There is also no sign of overfitting in this case, which might show a decrease of validation score when training score increases after a certain epoch.